 The most cautious generation is the baby boomers.
 They want privacy at home and at work.
 While younger people are more comfortable using technology, they also have a healthy distrust for social media platforms.

-67% of US consumers think it’s unethical for companies targeting advertisements and product recommendations based upon online shopping and browsing data.
+67% of US consumers think it’s unethical for companies to target advertisements and product recommendations based on online shopping and browsing data.

 (Source: RSA Security)

 Social media hacking statistics confirm users’ distrust and unease.
 Experts estimate that 30-40% of ads on certain platforms are part of the cybercrime industry.
 It’s no surprise that over half of US consumers feel social media platforms don’t adequately protect their personal information.

 47% of social media users see more spam in their feeds.
 79% of them believe spam is fake news or cybercrimes.

 Spammers flood your newsfeed with fake news and ads that will lead you to hacker websites.
 You will be asked for personal information and then augmented with automatic malware downloads.

 Hackers were able to steal $4.91 Billion in emails from businesses every year.

 (Source: Internet Crime Complaint Center)